KawaiiFiveO/RPi-V1-Dashcam/README.md

 # RPi-V1-Dashcam

-Valentine One Integrated Dashcam using Raspberry Pi.
+Valentine One-integrated dashcam using Raspberry Pi.

 ### Features

-- Record video and audio continuously
+- Record video and audio continuously in segments
 - Log data from a GPS module and V1
 - Display V1 alert frequencies to OLED screen
 - Burn-in logged data to video